-If youve been searching the citys best bakeries, donut shops and coffee shops for the best donuts in NYC, look no further.
-Weve compiled a handy list of where to find the citys most exemplary donuts, from a halva-capped round doled out of a West Side Highway car wash to a brioche-based treat from the brick-and-mortar offshoot from a beloved online bakery.
-Feast your eyes on some of the best dessert in NYC.
+If you've been hunting through the city’s best bakeries and coffee shops for the best donuts in NYC, look no further.
+We've compiled a handy list of where to find the city's most exemplary fried rings, from a spot in a Staten Island strip mall to brioche-based treats from the brick-and-mortar offshoot of a beloved online bakery.
+Feast your eyes on some of the best breakfasts, er, best desserts in NYC.

 RECOMMENDED: Full guide to best restaurants in NYC